Inflation in Weyl Scaling Invariant Gravity with $R^3$ Extensions: Inflation to the center

 For the process with oscillating inflation, the definition of $e$-folding number should be replaced to

 where the subscripts $i$ and $e$ have been defined in the last section, $a_f$ and $H_f$ represent the cosmic scale and Hubble parameter when the full inflationary period ends, $a_o$ and $H_o$ represent their multiple of increase or decrease during the oscillating inflation.
 It indicates that the new definition is equivalent to adding a correction $N_o$ based on the $e$-folding number of slow-rolling period if we take $H_e\approx H_i$.
-Generally, $N_o$ is related to the shape of potential near its vacuum, reheating efficiency, and the scale of the aforementioned rounded bottom.
-Given that our model does not possess an explicit rounded bottom, $N_o$ depends only on the first two aspects.
-For the shape of potential, actually, our model has the following approximate form near the center vacuum
+Generally, $N_o$ is related to the shape of potential near its minimum, reheating efficiency, and the scale of the aforementioned rounded bottom.
+We have discussed in Appendix \ref{ap1} that a higher-order $\hat R^4$ term can bring our model a rounded bottom.
+But here we consider this term is small enough for simplicity, that is, $N_o$ depends only on the first two aspects.
+For the shape of potential, actually, our model has the following approximate form near the center minimum

 where $\xi\equiv\frac{\alpha^2}{3\beta\zeta}$.
 Since $\alpha$ determines the height of the potential, which has been fixed for each set of $\zeta$ and $\beta$ according to the observation result of $\Delta^2_s\sim \frac{V}{24\pi^2\epsilon}\sim2.1\times10^{-9}$ \cite{Planck:2018vyg}, the shape of the potential is essentially determined by $\xi$ in the oscillatory region.
 For reheating efficiency, we consider a constant transfer rate $\Gamma$ and the transferred energy all turns to radiation $\rho_r$